 The Advisory Panel Process is usually requested by the claimant, the one bringing the allegation.
-A request for the process may come to a church council, a safe church team member, or the Safe Church Ministry office.
+A request for the process may come to a church council, a safe church team member, or directly to Safe Church Ministry.
 The process is ecclesiastical in nature, and its use does not prevent the claimant from also taking criminal or civil action if deemed necessary.
 Members of the panel are safe church team members specifically trained in the Advisory Panel Process.
+So, the process also depends on having trained people who are able to serve on a panel.
 They may not be members of the church of either the accused or the claimant, nor may they have any ongoing affiliation with the accused or the claimant.
-This makes the process more neutral and avoids the biases and entanglements that come from trying to respond to an allegation amidst ongoing relationships in a church community.
-The Advisory Panel Process guidelines provide important safeguards for all parties.
+This makes the process more neutral and avoids the biases and entanglements that come from trying to respond to an allegation amidst ongoing relationships within a church community.
+The Advisory Panel Process guidelines provide important safeguards for all parties, and therefore should be followed carefully.
 The role of the panel is to determine whether the allegations are more likely than not to have happened and whether they are serious enough to warrant further action.
 After hearing from both the claimant and the accused, the panel presents their report to the council, who will then determine what actions to take.
-If the accused is still serving in a church leader role, best practice requires that he or she step down from leadership responsibilities until the situation is resolved.
+Note: If the accused is serving in a church leadership role, best practice requires that he or she step down from all leadership responsibilities until the situation is resolved.

 The claimant may request a safe church advocate or may bring an advocate of his or her own choosing into the process.
 The advocate is to be present at the panel hearing and again when the report is presented to council.
 Communication with the claimant and advocate is important throughout each step of the process.